Signal-Labs/FileHook/README.md

 Initally developed this to work with a custom hypervisor fuzzer that doesn't support disks, but its useful in other cases too.

+This should support both ASYNC and SYNC reads, including OVERLAPPED reads.
+Not great for running on a target long-term (due to likely mem-leaks or something), I use this for snapshot fuzzing so haven't been worrried about that.

 Note: There are three #define HARDCODED_FILEPATH vars, one is the target to intercept, another is one we will map in-mem (may be the same as target or different), another is used if we fake writes.

 The idea is: